 Incident and risk management teaches us that collaboration should be driven by trust, leadership, and communication.
 With the help of technology, companies can improve the effectiveness of their collaboration, and, in turn, improve incident outcomes.

 Restrata Platform connects decision-makers in global organisations to information on the ground, for better safety and security decision-making.
-To learn more, explore the Restrata Platform today.
+To learn more, explore resilienceOS today.